12.4: Biological Oxidation-Reduction Reactions

 General Oxidizing Agents

-Before we consider common biological oxidizing agents, lets look back at ones you saw in other chemistry classes.
+Before considering common biological oxidizing agents, look back at the ones you saw in other chemistry classes.
 Oxidizing agents are required to oxidize organic molecules.
-In organic lab, you never used dioxygen as an oxidizing agent.
+In chemistry labs, you likely never used dioxygen as an oxidizing agent.
 It is difficult to limit the extent of oxidation using dioxygen.
 In addition, side reactions are likely given the nature of the reactive oxygen reduction products.
-The mechanisms of combustion reactions of organic molecules with dioxygen to produce carbon dioxide and water are very complicated.
-Table \(\PageIndex{1}\) belows some key steps in the combustion of methane.
+The mechanisms of combustion reactions of organic molecules with dioxygen to produce carbon dioxide and water are complicated.
+Table \(\PageIndex{1}\) shows some key steps in the combustion of methane.

 Initiation